google/gin-config/docs/index.md

   ...
 ```

-We might configure this code as follows:
+We might configure this code in the Gin file as follows:

     train_model.network_fn = @DNN()  # An instance of DNN is passed.
     train_model.optimizer = @MomentumOptimizer  # The class itself is passed.